Mixin: Interfaces and traits

 Java 8 introduces a new feature in the form of default methods for interfaces.
 Basically it allows a method to be defined in an interface with application in the scenario when a new method is to be added to an interface after the interface class programming setup is done.
 To add a new function to the interface means to implement the method at every class which uses the interface.
 Default methods help in this case where they can be introduced to an interface any time and have an implemented structure which is then used by the associated classes.
 Hence default methods add the ability to applying the mixin concept in Java.

 Interfaces combined with aspect-oriented programming can also produce full-fledged mixins in languages that support such features, such as C# or Java.
 Additionally, through the use of the marker interface pattern, generic programming, and extension methods, C# 3.0 has the ability to mimic mixins.
 With Dart 2.7 and C# 3.0 came the introduction of extension methods which can be applied, not only to classes, but also to interfaces.
 Extension Methods provide additional functionality on an existing class without modifying the class.
 It then becomes possible to create a static helper class for specific functionality that defines the extension methods.
 Because the classes implement the interface (even if the actual interface doesn’t contain any methods or properties to implement) it will pick up all the extension methods also.
 C# 8.0 adds the feature of default interface methods.

 ECMAScript (in most cases implemented as JavaScript) does not need to mimic object composition by step-wise copying fields from one object to another.
 It natively supports Trait and mixin based object composition via function objects that implement additional behavior and then are delegated via call or apply to objects that are in need of such new functionality.

-In Scala
+Scala

 Scala has a rich type system and Traits are a part of it which helps implement mixin behaviour.
 As their name reveals, Traits are usually used to represent a distinct feature or aspect that is normally orthogonal to the responsibility of a concrete type or at least of a certain instance.

 For example, the ability to sing is modeled as such an orthogonal feature: it could be applied to Birds, Persons, etc.